 Once the body is open it becomes a very stable cooking unit, despite its height.
 One of the selling points is that, when open, the sides are meant to be a wind-shield for the duel 2,700watt burners, however they actually stand slightly proud of the sides.
 Having said that, in practice I haven’t noticed any adverse affects when cooking in the wind, and I live up north and know a thing or two about bad weather!

 Now it’s set up, simply turn on the gas using the wire adjuster knobs (there must be a better name for them) on the front, and light using a long match or similar styled lighter.
+Once lit and turned to full power they do sound like you're stood next to a jet fighter that's about to take off.

 Using the Primus Campfire Cookset, Onja performed brilliantly creating some great meals, but one thing to be aware of is that the pan support is a bit slidey, and it wouldn’t take much of a shove to knock a pan off the grill.